Syria crisis

 Where are most refugees currently living?

-Many refugees have been now slipping further into poverty and living in formal refugee camps or inadequate and unsafe shelters for several years.
-For example, in Jordan: 77% of refugees living in host communities (not in refugee camps) are food insecure or vulnerable to food insecurity; whilst almost half (49%) of households are living below the abject poverty line.
+Many refugees have now been slipping further into poverty and living in formal refugee camps or inadequate and unsafe shelters for several years.

 Why can’t more people return home?

 It’s still very dangerous for families in Syria.
 Millions have lost their homes, communities and loved ones, so are often unwilling – or unable – to risk the journey back.
-In some areas, crisis has abated, but returns are not yet possible as buildings and utilities have been completely destroyed, and threats such as mines need to be cleared.
+Hostilities continue to impact civilians and vital infrastructure.
+In some areas, crisis has lessened, but returns are not yet possible as buildings and utilities have been completely destroyed, and threats such as mines need to be cleared.

 Why do we need public support?

 After years of upheaval, many Syrians have long exhausted any precious savings they were able to take with them when fleeing.
-They are now trapped in extreme poverty.
-With more than 13 million Syrians displaced inside Syria and around the world, public support has never been more vital.
-Every donation helps a Syrian refugee survive, recover and take steps to rebuild their lives until they can return home safely.
+They are now trapped in extreme poverty, relying on UNHCR to support their daily needs.
+With millions of Syrians displaced inside Syria and around the world, public support has never been more vital.
+Every donation helps a Syrian refugee survive, recover and take steps to rebuild their lives.

 Where is UNHCR on the ground?

-We’re working inside Syria and in neighbouring countries across the region – delivering life-saving humanitarian aid to displaced families and supporting the efforts of host countries.
+UNHCR is working inside Syria and in neighbouring countries across the region – delivering lifesaving humanitarian aid to displaced families and supporting the efforts of host countries.

 Where can I access the latest data and reports?